EdizKarli/Dsa210-Proj/README.md

 - Chi-Square: Significant relationship found
 - T-Test: Significant difference in means found

 We can see that relations are significant.
 We can reject the null hypothesis.
+School time affects my social media usage.

 -By looking at correlation between travel time and 2 social media usage data we see that:
 ![resim](https://github.com/user-attachments/assets/6abecd6e-3f97-47b8-9d97-60c3e61da813)